Are Paralegals Entitled to Overtime Pay?

 Good question!
 The answer is: it depends.
-The FSLA (Fair Labor Standards Act) is relevant to this issue.
+The FSLA (Fair Labor Standards Act) is relevant to this issue, as we discuss below.

 Section 13(a)(1) of the FSLA provides that certain employees are exempt from overtime if employed in bona fide executive, administrative, or a professional capacity.
 The administrative exemption requires the primary employment to be directly related to management policies or general business operations of the employer.
 Federal Courts and the Department of Labor have consistently held that paralegals are engaged in the “production work” of the employer and do not qualify for exemption as bona fide administrative employees or under any other exemption.